Nordix/keycloak-secrets-vault-provider/docs/deployment.md

 This project is not available in Maven Central or any other public repository.
 It must be built and deployed manually.

-To deploy the Keycloak Vault Provider SPI extension, follow these steps:
+To deploy the Vault SPI Secrets Provider and Secrets Manager REST API extension, follow these steps:

-1. Compile the Extension
+1. Compile the extensions

    Ensure you have JDK and Git installed.
 Clone the repository and build the project: